 You can find details of the allowances and quotas for your account in your Account details and on our Price Plans page.

-If you are connecting via a dialup or public terminal in particular, you may happen to have the same IP (Internet address for the machine you are connected from) as someone who has previously been found to have spammed or defrauded us.
-We apologize for the impact on honest users, and ask that you please […] Read more
+If you are connecting via a regular ISP (Internet Service Provider) or a public terminal in particular, you may happen to have been assigned the same IP (Internet address for the machine you are connected from) as someone who has previously been found to have abused our services.
+We apologize for the impact on honest […] Read more

 There might be network problems between you and the Runbox servers, your Internet Service Provider might be blocking certain types of connections, or there could be problems within the Runbox services.
 To see whether there are any known service disruptions within Runbox, please see our Service Status posts .
 To confirm that the Runbox servers are running […] Read more

 Runbox webmail requires cookies to be activated in your browser.
 Please check whether your security settings are compliant with this.
 In IE, this corresponds to the “Medium” security setting.